swcarpentry/training-course/_submissions/round-12/2/2015-03-16-filipe_fernandes.md

 Question 1

-Suppose you wish to select lines, of a certain CSV file, that contains data about experiments realized during several years (2010-2015).
+Suppose you wish to select lines, of a certain CSV file, that contains data from several similar experiments from 2010 to 2015.
 The data are organized by dates in the format YYYY,MM,DD (first 3 columns).
-You are looping over the lines and checking the variable year as an `int` and you wish to select experiments results from 2013.
-Your loop must contain the following conditional statement:
+You are looping over the lines and checking the variable `year`.
+Choose the conditional statement below that will not give you the data for 2013:

 **A.** `if year > 2014 or year < 2015: return line`
-**B.** `if year >= 2013: return line`
+**B.** `if '2013' in str(year): return line`
 **C.** `if year == 2013: return line`
 **D.** `if year >= 2013 or year <= 2013: return line`